mikiorla/mikiorla.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go get in conntact with me
+subtitle: Why you'd want to get in contact with me
 ---

 Hi, I’m Milan Orlovic.
 I have been working in IT for over 20 years — actually, my entire professional career.